dr3s/csv-wrangler/README.md

 The configuration DSL relies on javascript formulas with a few convenience functions executed in the context of the row being transformed.

 #### Assumptions and Simplifications
+* Library will be used as an API and not a command-line executable.
 * Data doesn't need to be processed in parallel and can be done sufficiently fast single-threaded.
 * All the input could be parsed simply as a string, so that it could be used in the transformation function however needed.
 This means evaluation of input format rules are combined with transformation execution.
 * It's ok to evaluate user javascript in a limited scope because the library would be used in the callers VM and not a shared server context.
-* Only one mapping per output target field.
+* Only one mapping per output target field is required.
 * To keep dependencies down, big decimals are not directly implemented but instead are just treated as strings.

 #### Possible Improvements